Preprint

 2. Methods and data

-Figure 2.
+The overall workflow components described in the this study are summarized in Figure 2.
 We first finalize the field-scale smoothed NDVI time series.
 This data along with other information is provided to the expert labeling process that creates the labeled ground-truth dataset.
 Classification models are then trained on the NDVI data and evaluated with the test set.
 Crop-specific summaries are also created for the test set.
 Finally, the models are applied over the full study area to obtain annual spatial-explicit maps of double-cropping.

 2.1.
 Training, evaluation and application datasets

-Table 1) from Landsat missions 7 and 8.
+Model training, evaluation, and application are performed at a field-scale.
+The input data includes a time series of a commonly used vegetation index—Normalized Difference Vegetation Index (NDVI) (Huang et al. 2021; Kriegler 1969)— generated from multi-spectral observations at a 30m spatial resolution from 2015 to 2018 (Table 1) from Landsat missions 7 and 8.
 With two concurrent missions running at a staggered temporal resolution of 16 days, we get a combined finer temporal resolution of ∼8 days—important for capturing the quick succession of harvest and planting cycles in double-cropped systems.
 A field-scale NDVI time series is obtained by averaging values across all pixels contained within a field.
-More details of the time series construction are provided in
+More details of the time series construction are provided in Section 2.3.

-Figure 1) were surveyed at least once over a three-year period.
+Field boundaries were obtained from the WSD (forthcoming).
+This dataset was created via drive-by surveys by WSDA covering approximately a third of the state each year.
+That is, sections of the study area (Figure 1) were surveyed at least once over a three-year period.
 Each year’s dataset has the field boundary, crop type, irrigation system, and the date the field was last surveyed.
 The crop type recorded is just the main crop that was observed at the time of the annual drive-by survey.
 That is, information on double-cropping is not present in this dataset as that would require multiple drive-by passes by the same field each year.

-Section 2.2 for the labeling process).
+For the ground-truth data used for classifying, we only consider fields that were surveyed in a given year to have accurate field boundaries (based on the last surveyed date).
+This also ensures that the crop type is correct when labeling (see Section 2.2 for the labeling process).
 We used data from the years 2015 to 2018, which resulted in 44,850 fields.
 Fields smaller than 10 acres were removed from the analysis to avoid edge-effects, which result in a noisy vegetation index signal.
 These smaller fields comprise less than 8% of the total area that we consider, and are rarely double-cropped according to the experience of our experts.
 Therefore, their exclusion will likely have a minimal impact on our analysis.
-We also filtered out crop types with minimal irrigated acreage (less than 2874.57 acres—11.63 km
+We also filtered out crop types with minimal irrigated acreage (less than 2874.57 acres—11.63 km 2 ) in the study area.
+We selected 10% of the fields from each crop for labeling, and added additional fields by crop as necessary to ensure that we have at least 50 fields per crop (if available) in the labeled ground-truth dataset.

 2.2.
 Expert labeling process

 We collaborated with three individuals with extensive knowledge of cropping patterns in the region of study based on extensive time on the ground directly observing production.
 These individuals are professionals with university Extension and governmental agricultural agencies.
-Such experts are present in many agriculturally intensive production regions, which adds to the repeatability of our approach to other areas.
+Such experts are present in many agriculturally intensive production regions, which adds to the repeatability of our approach to other areas.1

 We had a three-step process for interacting with the expert panel.
 First, was a meeting that allowed for a more open ended discussion to identify crops and regions most associated with double-cropping, the timing of planting and harvesting of the first and second crop, and potential complications such as cover crops or hay crops that are harvested multiple times in the growing season.
 Such open ended meetings are valuable for narrowing the scope of the analysis, although it is important to not allow existing perceptions that may be partially incorrect to over determine the analysis.
 In our case, we took a nuanced position to cover crops.
 While cover crops are generally not considered a double crop, since production is not harvested, we made an exception for the yellow-mustard cover crop and categorized it as a double-crop because our interest is in the water footprint.
 Other cover crops are planted very late in the season requiring minimal or no irrigation.
 In contrast, yellow mustard is planted early enough to require significant irrigation.
 A research question focused on total production of food and fiber, but not on resource use intensity, may result in a different categorization.
 It is also important to recognize that it may not be possible to differentiate a double-crop from a mustard cover-crop given expected similarities in their time series signatures of vegetation indices.